ekeiobu/ekeiobu.github.io/pages/about-me.md

 about:
   name: Ekei Obu
-  role: Junior, Strategic communication Major and Minor in Business adim
+  role: Junior, Strategic Communication Major and Minor in Business Administration
-  image: /assets/images/WhatsApp Image 2025-04-19 at 7.19.31 PM.jpeg
+  image: assets/images/WhatsApp Image 2025-04-19 at 7.19.31 PM.jpeg
   linkedin:https://www.linkedin.com/in/ekei-obu-b4140225b/
   bio: |
    Hi, I’m Ekei Obu, a passionate and creative strategist from Nigeria, currently pursuing a degree in Multimedia